logicly-au/docs.iar-dst.online/terms-and-conditions.rst

 Terms of use
 ============

 Terms of use for the online decision support tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Welcome to the Initial Assessment and Referral for Mental Healthcare (IAR-MH) Online Decision Support Tool.
-As a condition of Your use of the Online Decision Support Tool and its documentation and guidance material (“Online **Decision Support Tool**”) You must agree to these Terms of Use each time you use the Online Decision Support Tool.
+As a condition of Your use of the Online Decision Support Tool and its documentation and guidance material (“**Online Decision Support Tool**”) You must agree to these Terms of Use each time you use the Online Decision Support Tool.